Arthroscopic enabling equipment and implantables. Orthobiologics, wearables and braces are not included in this chapter.

 Exhibit 5: Sports Medicine Market Share by Company ($millions)

+International Tip of the Spear.
 As the orthopedic market settled in 2024, the top players found significant growth opportunities in markets outside the United States.
-Volume-based procurement in China has already impacted the major orthopedic market segments, while enabling technology demand is ramping globally.
-According to Stryker, international sales of it’s flagship 1788 camera is driving growth across its entire portfolio.
+According to Stryker, international sales of its flagship 1788 camera drove growth across its entire portfolio.
+China, however, will remain a headwind in sports medicine as additional products will be exposed to volume-based procurement there in the second half of 2025.

+Endoscopy Enabling MIS in Other Segments.
 Improving technology within sports medicine isn’t only driving sales within the segment, its helping companies expand their reach across orthopedics.
 Arthrex, the leading sports medicine company, recently launched its endoscopic spine portfolio.
-Enhanced visualization could reduce the number of spinal fusions done through large, open incisions and ultimately spread to more complex cases as surgeons gain proficiency.
+Enhanced visualization during minimally invasive surgery could reduce the number of spinal fusions done through large, open incisions and ultimately spread to more complex cases as surgeons gain proficiency.

 Thanks for visiting!
 Need more insight into the sports medicine market?
 Questions and comments are always welcome.
 You can reach me by email.
 Until then, here are a few sports medicine posts I found interesting.